The Complete Guide to AI Medical Scribes (2026): How They Work & Which to Choose

 In the Subjective section, a clinician charting quickly might write: 'Patient reports knee pain, worse with stairs.'
 A system that captured the full visit would produce: 'Patient reports right knee pain starting about six weeks ago, getting worse over time, sharp going down stairs, dull at rest, with occasional swelling after long walks.
 Denies locking or giving way.'
 The second entry is not the AI's clinical judgment.
 It is the patient's account, captured fully rather than summarized.

-ICD-10 and CPT codes are filled in automatically on paid tiers.
-For independent practices, this cuts coding review time on routine visits without needing a dedicated coder.
+Suggested ICD-10 and CPT codes are filled in automatically on paid tiers.
+For practices without a dedicated coder, this cuts coding review time on routine visits without needing a dedicated coder.

 Does the Note Sound Like You, or Like a Generic Template?

-Editing time is the real signal.
 If routine visit notes still require significant editing after the first week, either the system is not capturing accurately or the template does not match your specialty.
-Commure Scribe supports custom templates at the Pro tier, which lets you shape the output format to your workflow rather than adapting your workflow to the AI.
+Custom templates let you specify the sections you want, the format you prefer, and the level of detail expected in each part.

-Editing patterns shift after the first week.
-The question is not whether the first note impressed you.
-It is whether the tool holds up on a difficult day at visit fifteen, not just on an easy morning when you have time to review carefully.
+The question is whether the tool holds up on a difficult day not on an easy morning.
 That is the benchmark worth tracking during any trial period.

 What Should a Medical Practice Look for in an AI Medical Scribe?